-The land, included in property, plant and equipment, is stated at revalued amount as of December 31, 2022 and 2021 based on the fair market value of the properties as determined by an SEC-accredited independent firm of appraisers.
-The valuation was made on the basis of the fair market value determined by referring to the character and utility of the properties, comparable property which have been sold or offered for sale recently, and the land's highest and best use in the locality where the properties are located.
-As of December 31, 2022, and 2021, the carrying value of land amounted to ₱562.98 million and ₱548.74 million, respectively.
+The land, included in property, plant and equipment, is stated at revalued based on the fair market value of the properties as determined by an SEC-accredited independent firm of appraisers.
+The valuation was made on the basis of the fair market value determined whose calculations depend on certain assumptions, such as sales and listing of comparable properties registered within the vicinity and adjustments to sales price based on internal and external factors.
+The latest valuation date is as of December 31, 2023.
+As of December 31, 2023, and 2022, the carrying value of land amounted to P563.00 million and P562.98 million, respectively.